WPGlobus/WPGlobus/README.md

 The WPGlobus plugin serves as the **foundation** to other plugins in the family.

-> **Free Add-ons**
+> **There are several Free Add-ons:**

 * [WPGlobus Featured Images](https://wordpress.org/plugins/wpglobus-featured-images/): allows setting featured images separately for each language.
 * [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/): enables selective translation of the `wp_options` table strings.
-You need to use it when your theme or a 3rd party plugin (a slider, for example) has its own option panel, where you enter texts.
+You need to use it when your theme or a 3rd party plugin (a slider, for example) allows you to enter some texts (headings, buttons, etc.) and stores them in the `options` table.
 * [WPGlobus for WPBakery Visual Composer](https://wordpress.org/plugins/wpglobus-for-wpbakery-visual-composer/): enables WPGlobus on certain themes that use WPBakery's Composer.
 Please note that Visual Composer is a commercial product, and therefore our support is limited.
 * [WPGlobus for Black Studio TinyMCE Widget](https://wordpress.org/plugins/wpglobus-for-black-studio-tinymce-widget/): adds multilingual editing capabilities to the visual editor widget.

-> **Premium Extensions**
+> **When do I need Premium Extensions?**

+* To translate URLS (`/my-page/` translates to `/fr/ma-page`, `/ru/моя-страница` and so on);
+* To "postpone" translation to all languages and publish only those that are ready;
+* To have completely separate menus for each language;
+* To translate WooCommerce products and taxonomies;
+* To have separate "focus keywords" for each language in the Yoast SEO;
+* ...and more.

+For more details, please check out the descriptions of each paid add-on on our website:

 * [WooCommerce WPGlobus](http://www.wpglobus.com/product/woocommerce-wpglobus/): adds multilingual capabilities to WooCommerce-based online stores.
 * [WPGlobus Plus](http://www.wpglobus.com/product/wpglobus-plus/): adds URL fine-tuning, publishing status per translation, multilingual Yoast SEO analysis and more.
 * [WPGlobus Language Widgets](http://www.wpglobus.com/product/wpglobus-language-widget/): Multilingual widget logic: show and hide widget depending on the current language.
 * [WPGlobus Header Images](http://www.wpglobus.com/product/wpglobus-header-images/): Display different header images per language.
-Show images depending on the settings in customizer.
+Show images depending on the settings in the Customizer.
-* [WPGlobus Menu Visibility](http://www.wpglobus.com/product/wpglobus-menu-visibility/): Show of hide menu items depending on the current language.
+* [WPGlobus Menu Visibility](http://www.wpglobus.com/product/wpglobus-menu-visibility/): Show or hide menu items depending on the current language.
 * [WPGlobus Mobile Menu](http://www.wpglobus.com/product/wpglobus-mobile-menu/): makes the WPGlobus language switcher menu compatible with mobile devices and narrow screens.
 * [WPGlobus for Slider Revolution](http://www.wpglobus.com/product/wpglobus-for-slider-revolution/): Adds multilingual capabilities to the Slider Revolution plugin.
 * [Multilingual WooCommerce Nets Netaxept](http://www.wpglobus.com/product/multilingual-woocommerce-nets-netaxept/): with this add-on, you will be able to translate the Nets payment methods' titles and descriptions to multiple languages.